leela-zero/leela-zero/README.md

 a good network (which you can feed into this program, suddenly making it strong).
 Further details about this will be announced soon.

-# I just want to play
+# I just want to play right now

-A small network with some very limited training from human games is available here: https://sjeng.org/zero/supervised.txt.zst
+A small network with some very limited training from human games is available here: https://sjeng.org/zero/best.txt.zst.

-It's not very strong right now.
+It's not very strong right now (and it's trained from human games, boo!).
 It will clobber gnugo, but lose to any serious engine.
+Hey, you said you just wanted to play right now!

-I plan to update this network with more training when available - just feeding it into this program will make it stronger.
+I plan to update this network with more or better training when available - just feeding it into this program will make it stronger.
 Unzip it with unzstd (zstandard/zstd package) and specify it on the command line with the -w option.

 # Compiling